Buck Rogers in the 25th Century: The Complete Series (All Region)

 First, Madman had very limited resources available to them when producing this set.
 All they had to work with were Universal’s recent HD scans of the syndication masters for each episode in the series.
 The theatrical film elements have not been scanned in HD by the studio, which means the HD version of the 2-part pilot, Awakening, (a.k.a. the Buck Rogers in the 25th Century film) is the TV version (more on that in a minute).
 Second, it’s important to note while these are true HD elements, Universal hasn’t done any kind of dirt removal, color timing, or other digital remastering to them.
 So while Madman has done a bit of work on them, you’re still going to see some dust, dirt, and other print artifacts from time to time.
 Most importantly, however, while this set is listed as a Region B release, I have confirmed that the discs are, in fact, ALL REGION.
 They should work on any Blu-ray player, which is great news for U.S. and international fans of the series alike.

 All that said, these episodes look way better in 1080p HD (at the correct original 1.33:1 TV aspect ratio) than I ever expected them too.
 I’ve watched four of this set’s discs in their entirety now, and sampled the rest of the episodes.
 I can tell you that the colors are vibrant (especially once you get into the series proper), there’s abundant detail visible, and contrast is excellent with nicely-detailed shadows.
 There’s modest grain visible and some of the effects shots and title sequences can look a little optically soft, but really this image is impressive and is a great improvement over Universal’s previous DVD release.
 Let’s put it this way: There’s enough new detail present in the image that, in a few shots (filmed in the desert for the episode The Planet of the Slave Girls) you can actually see a military transport plane flying low to the horizon behind the actors – something that viewers would never have noticed in SD analog.
-The audio for all of the episodes is available in uncompressed 2.0 LPCM stereo, and the original tracks sound surprisingly full and nice.
+The audio for all of the episodes is available in uncompressed 2.0 LPCM mono, and the original tracks sound surprisingly full and nice.
 Clarity is generally very good and to the extent that there’s ever muffled dialogue or distortion it was certainly present in the original TV audio too.
 There are no subtitles, but there is one additional audio option that actually counts as a bonus feature (so more on that in a minute as well).

 Madman’s set includes both seasons of the series encased in a pair of multi-disc keep cases (Season One includes 5 Blu-rays, while Season Two includes 3 BDs).
 Their content breaks down thusly:

 Season One, Disc One includes the feature-length TV version of the 2-part Awakening pilot and the feature-length TV version of the 2-part Planet of the Slave Girls (both HD and in 1.33:1 original aspect ratio).
 You also get the feature film version of Awakening (upscaled to HD from 1.33:1 aspect SD PAL).
 The disc also includes the following extras: The ending credits from Awakening, Part One and opening to Awakening, Part Two (in HD – the portion removed to allow the presentation of Awakening as a feature film), the series’ opening title sequence in HD without actor William Conrad’s voice-over narration (in HD), and both the series opening and closing titles without credit text – just the visuals (again in HD).
-Finally, that additional audio option I mentioned: You get a music and effects-only track for both versions of Awakening (TV HD and SD film) and Planet of the Slave Girls in Dolby Digital 2.0 stereo (such tracks are available for all the other episodes in this set too).
+Finally, that additional audio option I mentioned: You get a music and effects-only track for both versions of Awakening (TV HD and SD film) and Planet of the Slave Girls in Dolby Digital 2.0 mono (such tracks are available for all the other episodes in this set too).

 Season One, Disc Two includes the episodes Vegas in Space, The Plot to Kill a City, Part 1, The Plot to Kill a City, Part 2, Return of the Fighting 69th, and Unchained Woman (all in HD and 1.33:1).
-Extras here include the music and effects-only tracks for every episode in Dolby Digital 2.0 stereo.
+Extras here include the music and effects-only tracks for every episode in Dolby Digital 2.0 mono.

 Season One, Disc Three includes the episodes Planet of the Amazon Women, Cosmic Whiz Kid, Escape from Wedded Bliss, Cruise Ship to the Stars, and Space Vampire (all in HD and 1.33:1).
-Once again, you get music and effects-only tracks for every episode in Dolby Digital 2.0 stereo.
+Once again, you get music and effects-only tracks for every episode in Dolby Digital 2.0 mono.

 Season One, Disc Four includes the episodes Happy Birthday, Buck, A Blast for Buck, Ardala Returns, Twiki is Missing, and Olympiad (all in HD and 1.33:1).
-Again, you get music and effects-only tracks for every episode in Dolby Digital 2.0 stereo.
+Again, you get music and effects-only tracks for every episode in Dolby Digital 2.0 mono.

 And Season One, Disc Five includes the episodes A Dream of Jennifer, Space Rockers, Buck’s Duel to the Death, Flight of the War Witch, Part 1, and Flight of the War Witch, Part 2 (all in HD and 1.33:1).
-This disc also includes music and effects-only tracks for every episode in Dolby Digital 2.0 stereo.
+This disc also includes music and effects-only tracks for every episode in Dolby Digital 2.0 mono.
 Plus you get the syndicated feature film version of Flight of the War Witch (upscaled to HD from 1.33:1 aspect SD PAL).

 Moving on to the next case, Season Two, Disc One includes the feature-length version of Time of the Hawk, the feature-length version of Journey to Oasis, and The Guardians (all in HD and 1.33:1).
-There are music and effects-only tracks for each episode in Dolby Digital 2.0 stereo.
+There are music and effects-only tracks for each episode in Dolby Digital 2.0 mono.
 You also get the second season version of the opening title sequence sans voice over narration, plus text-less opening and closing titles too (all in HD and 1.33:1, though I should note that the version without voice over looks to be upscaled from SD – in fact the opening credits for this whole season appear to be upscaled from SD, though all the episodes are full HD).

 Season Two, Disc Two includes the episodes Mark of the Saurian, The Golden Man, The Crystals, The Satyr, and Shgoratchx! (all in HD and 1.33:1).
-Extras include music and effects-only tracks for each episode in Dolby Digital 2.0 stereo.
+Extras include music and effects-only tracks for each episode in Dolby Digital 2.0 mono.

 And Season Two, Disc Three includes the episodes The Hand of Goral, Testimony of a Traitor, and The Dorian Secret (all in HD and 1.33:1).
-Extras include music and effects-only tracks for each episode in Dolby Digital 2.0 stereo.
+Extras include music and effects-only tracks for each episode in Dolby Digital 2.0 mono.
 You also get the syndicated 2-part TV version of Journey to Oasis (in HD and 1.33:1).

 Finally, virtually every disc in the set has a series of hidden Easter eggs: If you go to the episode selection menu from each disc and highlight any episode, navigating “up” will play in-show text-less elements from that episode.
 Most of the set’s episodes have them.
 The set’s box (which you can see pictured below) also includes a double-sided A3-size poster, featuring a photo of Buck on one side and Wilma on the other.